A Framework for Symmetric Self-Intersecting Surfaces: Embedded Simplicial Surfaces

-We write $(X,\phi)$ for a complex $X$ with embedding $\phi$.
-Thus we also write $\phi(e)=\{\phi(v_1),\phi(v_2)\}$ for edges $e\in X$ and similarly for faces $f\in X$.
+We write $(X,\phi)$ for a complex $X$ with embedding $\phi$ and we refer to $(X,\phi)$ as an \emph{embedded complex}.
 If a given complex $X$ is embedded into $\mathbb{R}^3$, we omit the map $\phi$ whenever it is clear from the context.
-Moreover, we often identify the vertices, edges and faces with their resp. images under $\phi$. \end{definition}
+Moreover, we often identify the vertices, edges and faces with their respective images under $\phi$. \end{definition}

 In the definition above, the map $\phi$ is chosen to be injective to avoid degenerate edges and faces.
-Additionally, we can obtain the initial underlying complex $X$ from its embedding $\phi(X)$.
+Therefore, we can also obtain the initial underlying complex $X$ from its embedding $\phi(X)$.
+In Figure \ref{fig:different_icos}, we see several distinct embeddings of the same underlying simplicial surface.